 Prerequisites: TSI Satisfied in literacy.
 History and philosophy of criminal justice and ethical considerations, crime defined its nature and impact, overview of criminal justice system, prosecution and defense, trial process, and corrections

 CRIJ 1306 COURT SYSTEMS AND PRACTICES

+Prerequisites: TSI Satisfied in literacy.
 The judiciary in the criminal justice system, right to counsel, pretrial release, grand juries, adjudication process, types and rules of evidence, and sentencing.

 CRIJ 1307 CRIME IN AMERICA